Kevoki/Portfolio-assignment/README.md

-# {Portfolio}
+# Portfolio
-#### {This is a website about my portfolio}, {10/oct/2019}
+#### This is a website about my portfolio, 24th/nov/2019}
-#### By **{kevin okioma}**
+#### By **kevin okioma**
 ## Description
-{This is an application on **details** about me.
-Its purpose is is using it to tell potential _employers_ more about me.}
+This is an application on **details** about me.
+Its purpose is is using it to tell potential _employers_ more about me.
 ## Setup/Installation Requirements
 * $ npm install Portfolio

-{This is a simple application is to show my profile to potential employer.
-You don't need to run a server, a normal internet connection will suffice to run the application.
-No you won't need to install any dependencies.
-The application is very basic and light. }
+This is a simple application is to show my profile to potential employers.A server is not required to run this application, a normal internet connection will suffice to run the application.
+You do not need to install any dependencies.
+The application is very basic and light.
 ## Known Bugs
-{I hace not encountered any problems with bugs in this aplication.}
+I have not encountered any problems with bugs in this aplication.
 ## Technologies Used
-{I used HTML and CSS languages to build the website.}
+I used HTML and CSS languages to build the website.
 ## Support and contact details
-{If you have questions or you have encountered any issues or have any questions, ideas or concerns, I urge you to make to contact me or make a contribution to the code.}
+If you have questions or you have encountered any issues, ideas or concerns, I urge you to contact me or make a contribution to the code.
 ### License

-*{The MIT License (MIT)
+*The MIT License (MIT)

 Copyright (c) .NET Foundation and Contributors